sed-boi/render-stats/README.md

 ## FAQ

-**Q: Do I need to configure AWS or any external services?**
+**Q: Do I need to configure any external services?**
-A: No. We initially explored an AWS-based solution, but switched to using IPv6 and dual‑stack NAT mapping for a completely zero‑user configuration.
+**A:** No. We initially explored an AWS-based solution, but switched to using IPv6 for a completely zero‑user network configuration.

 **Q: Which Blender versions are supported?**
 A: While the addon works on lower Blender versions, Blender 4.3+ is recommended for optimal performance and full feature support.

 **Q: What if my firewall blocks the port?**
 A: The addon attempts to add firewall rules automatically on Windows and Linux.
 On macOS, you may need to manually allow incoming connections on port 8080.